How it all began

 Rachael and Geoff realized that they could not walk away from the situation and decided to help.
 They created a formal foundation and registered with the local government, and began providing financial support was provided to ensure that food could be purchased, debts could be repaid.
 They also enrolled the children in local, private schools to restart their education.

-Over the next eleven years, Rachael and Geoff have grown the Foundation into what it is today, complete with full-time staff, management structures, programs, financial reporting, and a long-term growth strategy.
+Since 2011, Rachael and Geoff have grown the Foundation into what it is today, complete with full-time staff, management structures, programs, financial reporting, and a long-term growth strategy.
 They make annual visits and provide ongoing support for all the children’s needs, including education, food, clothing, health, and housing, as well as funds for income-generating activities.
-They have also expanded the number of beneficiaries (40 and counting) and plan to continue growing in the years ahead, in order to improve the lives of as many children as possible.
+They have also expanded the number of beneficiaries (40 and counting, currently) and plan to continue growing in the years ahead, in order to improve the lives of as many children as possible.